BisiOlaYemi/BisiOlaYemi/README.md

 - 🤝 I’m looking for help with **DevOps, AWS, GCP Free tools**

-- 👨‍💻 All of my projects are available at (https://easycars.ng, https://readyhomesandproperties.com, https://octavepartners.com)
+- 👨‍💻 All of my Official projects(internal & external) are available at (https://easycars.ng, https://readyhomesandproperties.com, https://octavepartners.com)

 - 💬 Ask me about **javaScript, Golang, PHP, SQL and Bootstrap**